Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: Experiments

 \subsubsection{Graph Classification}

 The results for graph classification are given in Table~\ref{table:graph_classification_result}.
 In addition to the models mentioned in Section~\ref{sec:basic_model} and Section~\ref{sec:dropnode}, we also provide the result produced by a simple fully-connected neural network, denoted by FCN, with two hidden layers; each has size of $512$ units.
 We observe that the simple FCN can achieve high classification accuracy compared to presented strong baselines on some datasets.
 For instance, FCN obtains $74.68$\% on PROTEINS, which is around $4$ percentage points higher than the performance of GraphSAGE and $\text{SAGPool}_g$, and approximately $3$ percentage points higher than $\text{SAGPool}_h$.
 The good performance of structure-blind fully-connect neural network has been reported by~\citep{luzhnica2019graph}, which is also confirmed in our work.
 By adding a GCONV or GPCONV layer on top of the FCN model ($\text{GCN} + 2\text{FC}$, $\text{PGCN}_g + 2\text{FC}$) the accuracy on PROTEINS, DD and ENZYMES is marginally improved while the accuracy on NCI$1$ is improved by $6$ percentage points.
-This is because the GCONV / GPCONV layers are able to exploit the graph structure of the considered bioinformatics datasets.
-By using DropNode, the performance of our models is further improved.
+This is because the GCONV / GPCONV layers are able to exploit the graph structure of the considered bioinformatics datasets. { Additionally, the $\text{PGCN}_g + 2\text{FC}$ model favors the DD dataset as the coefficient $\gamma$ is the highest compared to other datasets, which is similar to node classification results (see~\tabref{table:graph_classification_dataset}). } By using DropNode, the performance of our models is further improved.
 Specifically, our model with a single GPCONV layer, two FC layers and DropNode (\ie $\text{PGCN}_g+\text{DropNode}$) outperforms all the baselines on PROTEINS, ENZYMES, MUTAG and NCI1, except for DD where our models perform slightly worse compared to the Graph U-Net model.
 Even we do not outperform the Graph U-Net on the DD dataset, is is clear that DropNode improves the $\text{PGCN}_g$ by more than $2$\% accuracy point.
 This again confirms the consistency of DropNode in improving GCNN models.